 It wasn’t long before the boy was outside playing and riding his skateboard all over the neighborhood.
 It was an amazing and rapid transformation and a new tool in the recovery kit.
 BACA was incorporated as a not-for-profit organization the next year.

-I cannot find a quote from this long account by Karina Bland in AZ Central about Bikers Against Child Abuse do, because every time I read it my eyes tear up.
-But the basic though the basic objective is to make children feel safe: the bikers of BACA believe and believe in the children they help.
+I cannot find a quote from this long account by Karina Bland in AZ Central about the work Bikers Against Child Abuse do, because every time I read it my eyes tear up.
+But their basic objective is to make children feel safe: the bikers of BACA believe and believe in the children they help.

 Mopar fell silent for a few seconds.
 “At the risk of ruining my big, bad biker image, I was almost in tears,” he recalls.
 “I got down on my knees and told them they weren’t bad, their daddy was bad — that’s why he was in jail.
 They looked at each other, seeming to understand for the first time.”